jonathaneeckhout/spaceshooter/README.md

 # spaceshooter
-A small vertical spaceshooter using the jeninge game engine.
-This project was purely made for educational purposes but I am happy with the results.
-It's doesn't have a lot of game content but it is pretty hard!
+A small vertical space shooter built using the Jengine game engine.
+This project was created purely for educational purposes, but I’m happy with the results.
+It doesn’t have a lot of content, but it’s definitely challenging!

 ## Screenshots
 Some gameplay screenshots